https://www.humantruth.info/bulgaria.html

 Health:

 Bulgaria has some poor policies and cultural issues which cause some public health problems.
-Bulgaria does better than average in terms of its fertility rate14, its food aid and health contributions and WHO compliance31 (but high for Europe), its immunizations take-up32 (but bad for Europe) and in its average life expectancy11 (but low for Europe).
-But, things still need to improve in Bulgaria.
-Bulgaria does worse than average in terms of its suicide rate33, its adolescent birth rate34 (one of the worst in Europe) and in its smoking rate35.
-And finally, it falls into the worst-performing 20 in its alcohol consumption rate36.
+Bulgaria does better than average in its fertility rate14, its food aid and health contributions and WHO compliance31 (but high for Europe), its immunizations take-up32 (but bad for Europe) and in its average life expectancy11 (but bad for Europe).
+Bulgaria still has work to do.
+Bulgaria does worse than average in terms of its suicide rate33, its adolescent birth rate34 (amongst the worst in Europe), its smoking rate35 and in the prevalence of overweight adults36.
+And finally, it falls into the worst-performing 20 when it comes to its alcohol consumption rate37.
 The prevalence of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Bulgaria improved by +3.7yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Bulgaria has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
 Its peak fertility rate was 2.31 in 1960.Life Expectancy Higher is better11 | ||

 ---|---|---|